JjBenjamin87/Module_10_JERBEN594_FTO2403_GroupB_Jeremy-Benjamin_SDF10/README.md

     * **Parameters** additional data that is passed to an API endpoint to provide specific instructions for the API to process.
     * **Request headers** key-value pairs that provide additional information about the request or response.
     * **Method** defines the operation that the client would like to perform on the specified resource like GET, POST, PUT, DELETE.
-    * **Request body** includes the actual data that is necessary to create, update, or delete a resource
+    * **Request body** includes the actual data that is necessary to create, update, or delete a resource.

  Types of APIs:
 * **Web** a application programming interface for the Web.